jansmolders86/mediacenterjs/README.md

 Known issues (Updated)
 ==================
 * Movie Buffer size needs tweaking
-* Subfolder support is laking (App setup needs to be more RESTfull)
+* Subfolder support is not working yet
 * Music and videos need to be based on arrays/DB entries instead of the current DOM dependencies
 * Database support needs to be implemented
 * Current Movie encoding setup is not crossdevice (currently based on flash because WebM has a bug, not parsing the duration)